 Emmanuel’s priceless virtue includes an impressive background in teaching.
 He voluntarily worked as a History course assistant/representative at the University of Ghana under the History Lecturer Mr. Kyeremeh and helped in teaching and leading study group discussions.

-Emma worked as an Assistant Lecturer at the London College of Advanced Management where he delivered a wide range of business management courses that involved principles of marketing, leadership, operation management, and research methods.
+Emma worked as an Associate Lecturer at the London College of Advanced Management where he delivered a wide range of business management courses that involved principles of marketing, leadership, operation management, and research methods.
 Emma has always maintained a high teaching and learning standards to ensure that his students’ standout in academic achievements and successful progression.
 As a stout believer and passionate key player in volunteering; Emma creates quality time to giving back gladly to his community what he has learned and to educate individuals with free consultancy on career development.
 He is a leader anyone would love to look up to and with great integrity, commitment and passion to make the world a better place.

 EMMANUEL KWAME TWUM ASAIMAH- FOUNDING MEMBER